USS Emmons: Dive site and vandalism

 The wreck of Emmons lies in 147 ft of water off Okinawa's Kouri Island.
 It has become a popular dive site since its rediscovery in February, 2001.

 The wreck made national headlines in September 2010 when it was revealed that it had been vandalized by divers.
 The ship's plaque, or data plate, had been removed without the permission of the U.S. Navy, which still maintains custody of the wreck.
 To many veterans this act was akin to robbing a grave.
 As one said, "That ship is a resting place (for sixty men).
 Those men deserve our respect".

 On 7 April 2011, the plaque was recovered by the Naval Criminal Investigative Service and is in the hands of proper authorities.
 The U.S. Navy will determine how the plaque will be displayed.

 Legacy

 The old mess hall on Camp Shields on Okinawa, Japan was refurbished into a training building around 2018.
-It was re-named the USS Emmons Training Center after the ship.
+It was renamed the USS Emmons Training Center after the ship.